An article written by Rowan University student Gina Capone caught the attention of the school’s community and many others on Nov. 8.

 In her article, Capone states that “women running around the track in sports bras at their own practice were claimed to be distracting to the football players on the field during the same time,” drawing in a meeting between cross country coach Derick Adamson and Rowan Athletic Director Dan Gilmore that came to “the verdict of the women on the team no longer being able to run in sports bras.
 If that wasn’t already enough of an outrage, it was also decided the women were no longer allowed to run on the track.”

-In the first sent at 12:08 p.m. today, the announcer, signed by President Ali Houshmand and approved by Vice President of University Relations, Jose Cardona, states “I ensure you that the University and our Athletics program are committed to providing the most accommodating and fair environment for all of our athletes.”
+In the first sent at 12:08 p.m. on Friday, Nov.
+9, the announcer, signed by President Ali Houshmand and approved by Vice President of University Relations, Jose Cardona, states “I ensure you that the University and our Athletics program are committed to providing the most accommodating and fair environment for all of our athletes.”
 It also says that the university has had “a longstanding verbal protocol that all athletes must wear shirts, even during practices.
 The verbal policy was adopted as a matter of keeping a level of standards throughout its men’s and women’s programs.”

 According to the announcer, the result of new staff explaining the verbal policy to students had many interpreting it as a new policy.